 Enterprise content management reduces costs, improves efficiency and simplifies business processes.
 These advantages cannot be repeated often enough, since their enormous potential for optimization lies dormant in many companies.

 Many users of traditional documents and contracts still assume that a document only becomes legally binding if it has been signed by hand.
 This is no longer true in the digital age.
-Electronically signed documents are legally valid in many fields and there are numerous opportunities to accelerate business processes and significantly optimize them.
+Electronically signed documents are legally valid in many fields and there are numerous opportunities to accelerate and significantly optimize business processes.
 Contractual partners can find each other faster, business is done faster, time is used in optimal manner and not wasted by sending paper documents.

 The trend is increasing toward electronic signatures, if only because of the ever-advancing internationalization and globalization of companies.
 Information must be accessible and available quickly and everywhere — including on mobile devices, of course.